 What to consider a budgeting software solution?

-There are many business budgeting tools on the market, from simple to the most sophisticated, so it might take you some time to explore them, identify their pros and cons, and decide on the best fit for your business.
-However, it’s an investment that definitely pays off.
+There are many budgeting software and tools on the market, from simple to the most sophisticated, so it might take you some time to explore them, identify their pros and cons, and decide on the best fit for your business.
+But, it’s an investment that definitely pays off.

-Now, let’s look at some business budgeting software tailored to help financial teams prepare budgets in a more efficient manner.
+Now, let’s look at some business budgeting software tools tailored to help small business owners and finance teams prepare budgets in a more efficient manner.
+We’ll be reviewing both budgeting solutions that are integrated with accounting software you might already have and designated standalone budgeting software for small businesses.

 Synder is an accounting and business analytics software specially designed for e-commerce businesses and SaaS companies that need accurate accounting and quick access to instant business performance insights.
-Synder allows for consolidating financial data from all your sales and payment channels, automatically bringing and categorizing it in accounting, and flawlessly reconciling your accounts with the bank.
+This software allows for the consolidation of financial data from all your sales and payment channels, automatically bringing and categorizing it in accounting, and flawlessly reconciling your accounts with the bank.

-- 25+ integrations with the most popular payment and e-commerce platforms;
+- 25+ integrations with the most popular payment (Stripe, PayPal, Afterpay, etc.) and e-commerce platforms (Amazon, Shopify, eBay, Etsy, and many more);

 - Automated data integration in the background;